ShemiSarav/project_terra/Project_Terra_NoDuplicates.md

 By redirecting resources from punitive architectures to restorative, dignity-centric design, Project Terra can “recycle” wasted human potential and slash legacy costs by an estimated 40 %.
 These savings and renewed cognitive surplus fuel our long-term aim: to achieve a Kardashev I civilization—harnessing planetary energy for resilient, equitable prosperity and safeguarding against existential risks.

-This living guide is for practitioners, policymakers, and communities.
+This living guide is for practitgitioners, policymakers, and communities.
 It provides core principles, detailed implementation pathways, and pilot blueprints.
 Together, we can upgrade global civilization toward a future defined by dignity, abundance, and shared purpose.

 Version: 0.2
 Chunk: 1 (Core Vision & Trilayer Protocol)